Trinity Platform Release Notes – Version 4.8.0

 • Database: No mandatory database migrations for enabling EKS.
 Use any release-specific SQL scripts as documented for your version.

-:package: Part 3: Marketplace Chart Updates (Reels & Alpha)
+:package: Part 3: Marketplace Chart Updates (Reels, Alpha & Data Fabric)

 :pushpin: Overview

-As part of the Kong Ingress Controller migration, the Reels and Alpha Helm charts have been updated to use Kong as the default ingress.
+As part of the Kong Ingress Controller migration, the Reels, Alpha, and Data Fabric Helm charts have been updated to use Kong as the default ingress.
 These updated charts are available as new packages in the Neutrinos Marketplace.

 Reels